samotop/MorseTranslatorApp/README.md

   1. app.py: Main script for the Morse Translator application.
   2. data.py: Contains mappings and error messages for translations.
   3. requirements.txt: Dependencies required to run the app.
-  4. morse_code_logo.png: Logo used in the application (uploaded directly, not in an assets folder).
+  4. morse_code_logo.png: Logo used in the application.

 # How to Run the App
   1. Clone the repository